Pfoxj/Main/contents/people/index.md

     bio: |
       A passionate advocate for public Internet access, Brewster Kahle has spent his career intent on a singular focus: providing Universal Access to All Knowledge.
 He is the founder and Digital Librarian of the <a href="https://archive.org">Internet Archive</a>, the largest digital library in the world.
 Since the mid-1980s, Kahle has developed technologies for information discovery, including the Internet’s first publishing system called Wide Area Information Server (WAIS), and Alexa Internet, which helps catalog the Web.
 Kahle is a member of the Internet Hall of Fame and serves on the boards of the Electronic Frontier Foundation and Public Knowledge.

-  #- name: Tim Berners Lee
+  - name: Tim Berners Lee
-  #  subtitle: W3C
+    subtitle: W3C
-  #  image: /static/img/people/tim_berners-lee.jpg
+    image: /static/img/people/tim_berners-lee.jpg
-  #  short_bio: Tim Berners-Lee invented the World Wide Web in 1989.
+    short_bio: Tim Berners-Lee invented the World Wide Web in 1989.
 He founded and Directs the World Wide Consortium (W3C) the forum for technical development of the Web.
-  #  bio: |
+    bio: |
-  #    Tim Berners-Lee invented the World Wide Web in 1989.
+      Tim Berners-Lee invented the World Wide Web in 1989.
 He founded and Directs the World Wide Consortium (W3C) the forum for technical development of the Web.
-He founded the Web Foundation whose mission is that the WWW serves Humanity, and co-founded the Open Data Institute in London
+He founded the Web Foundation whose mission is that the WWW serves humanity, and co-founded the Open Data Institute in London.

+      Tim is a long-time defender of rights such as privacy, freedom, Net Neutrality and the openness of the Web.